-115.282 (c): Resident victims are offered prophylactics for sexually transmitted infections in accordance with professionally accepted standards of care, where medically appropriate by staff at the St. Luke Medical Center.
+115.282 (c): Resident victims are offered prophylactics for sexually transmitted infections in accordance with professionally accepted standards of care, where medically appropriate by staff at the St. Joseph Medical Center and the Crisis Center.
 Medical staff at the hospital indicated that is part of the SANE process and she would follow up when the resident returns to the facility or coordinate for the resident to return as an outpatient if required.